 The Las Cumbres Observatory has their headquarters in Santa Barbara, California and is perhaps best known for their two 2.0m Faulkes Telescopes, one in Hawaii and the other in Australia.
-These telescopes are also available to teachers for them to use as part of their curricular
+These telescopes are also available to teachers for them to use as part of their curricular professional two years all around the globe.
+The first installation in this

 The planned site layout in Sutherland.
 In the foreground are two existing buildings (a storage rondawel and the IRSF dome) behind which the site will be laid out.
-Although three buildings of each type are shown here, only two domes and two aqawan enclosures will initially be erected.
+Although three buildings of each type are shown here, only two domes and two agawan enclosures will initially be erected.
 In 2013 the three best sites in the network will each get an additional 1.0m telescope.
 The two shipping containers are a site services building (SSB) and storeroom respectively.
 (Source: LCOGT)